Dulaksha-Siriwardana/ssd-assignment/README.md

 # ssd-assignment
-Repository for identifying and analyzing security vulnerabilities or a web application
+Repository for identifying and analyzing security vulnerabilities of a web application